TLPI® mounted next to a green stoplight and a straight or turn lane sign

 TLPI Intersection Drawing

-Drawing Showing how TLPI® can be Used at a 4-Way Intersection
+Drawing Showing how TLPI® can be used at a 4-way Intersections

 In the 8 months since this intersection was installed and this report was written the number of collisions between pedestrians and vehicles has decreased to 0.